-Water Quality Testing---Volunteers sample water throughout the season and send it to a State lab for evaluation to measure phosphorus levels, clarity, dissolved oxygen, chlorophyll, and other biological need to draw more water out through the north dam of the lake in the fall so as to maximize phosphorus flushing and protect the ecosystem, as well as to enhance recreational opportunities and property values.
+• Water Quality Testing---Volunteers sample water throughout the season and send it to a State lab for evaluation to measure phosphorus levels, clarity, dissolved oxygen, chlorophyll, and other biological indicators.
+This involves significant laboratory fees.

 Five times a year, the members of the Water Testing Committee take samples from two areas of the lake as well as various tributaries around the lake.
-This program is conducted under the supervision of the NH Department of Environmental Services (DES), through its Volunteer Lake Assessment Program.
-Our studies have identified the
+This program is conducted under the supervision of the NH Department of Environmental Services, through its Volunteer Lake Assessment Program.
+Our studies have identified the need to draw more water out through the north dam of the lake in the fall so as to maximize phosphorus flushing and protect the ecosystem, as well as to enhance recreational opportunities and property values.